As the Gods Will

-The first part was adapted into a live action film directed by Takashi Miike released November 15, 2014.
+As the Gods Will (神さまの言うとおり, Kami-sama no Iu Tōri) is a Japanese manga series written by Muneyuki Kaneshiro and illustrated by Akeji Fujimura.
+It was serialized in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine from February 2011 to October 2012, with its chapters collected in five tankōbon volumes.
+A second series, As the Gods Will: The Second Series, was serialized in Weekly Shōnen Magazine from January 2013 to December 2016, with its chapters collected in 21 volumes.
+A four-chapter prequel series, titled As the Gods Will Zero, was published on Kodansha's Magazine Pocket app and website from January to February 2017.
+The first series was adapted into a live action film directed by Takashi Miike and premiered in November 2014.

 Plot

 As the Gods Will

 During a day at high school, Takahata Shun witnesses the explosion of his teacher's head, after which he and his classmates find themselves forced to play children's games, such as Daruma-san ga koronda, with deadly stakes.
 With no idea who is behind this mysterious deadly game session, and no way of knowing when it will finally end, the only thing Shun and other students can do is keep trying to win.
 Numerous games follow, each one with more and more casualties.
 Shun encounters Takeru Amaya, a muscular and disturbed young boy who takes great pleasure in the events.
 He is a psychopath, and despite being polar opposites, they manage to work with each other.

 The final volume sees the creator of the games, Kamimaro, launching his final games with all the remaining victors.
 Shun and Amaya try to kill him with magical "bombs" used for one of the games, but they get wounded by their own weapons and as a result are thrown out, on the verge of death, for trying to cheat God.